Convex-Dev/design/docs/cad/003_encoding/README.md

 ### Encoding

-The encoding MUST be a sequence of bytes.
+A CAD3 encoding MUST be a sequence of bytes.

 Any given cell MUST map to one and only one encoding.